 The Emerald City is green in more ways than one.
-The coffee-addicted city is one of the best US cities for vegan food.
+The coffee-addicted city is one of the best cities in the US for vegan food.
 It could be the heightened awareness of how our diet impacts the environment that has Seattle at the forefront of veganism.
 After all, they have a stunning natural environment —thousands of acres of parks, evergreen forests, the Puget Sound, and snow-capped mountains that must be protected.

 Or, maybe it’s that the progressive and inclusive city has always been at the forefront of finding ways to embrace positive change.